-SYED AGMAL ALI is currently Communications Coordinator at FoodCorps, a growing nonprofit that brings emerging leaders into limited-resource communities to teach nutrition, build school gardens, and source local food.
+SYED AGMAL ALI is currently Communications Coordinator at FoodCorps, a growing nonprofit that brings emerging leaders into limited-resource communities to connect kids to real food through education, school gardens, and local food access.

 Syed is a recent graduate of the Class of 2013 at Wesleyan University, with a Bachelor of Arts in Government and English.
-In English, his concentration was Theory and Literary Forms, although he is also strongly interested in American literature and creative writing.
+In English, he concentrated on Theory and Literary Forms, though he is also interested in American literature.
 In Government, he concentrated on international politics, specifically interested in nationalism, foreign policy, and international organization.

 Starting spring 2011, Syed was an at-large representative on the Wesleyan Student Assembly (WSA).
 He led the Community Outreach Committee (COCO) in 2012-2013, which is responsible for student groups, relations with Middletown, diversity and inclusion, all-campus events.
 Syed concurrently served as a student representative to the Wesleyan University Board of Trustees, on the University Relations Committee and New Media Working Group.
 He led the WSA Information Technology Committee (ITC) in 2011-2012, advocating for student concerns in Wesleyan’s long-term and short-term technology decisions.
 He concurrently sat on the WSA Organization and External Affairs Committee (OEAC), connecting students to their representative deliberative body.